KhaiHuy123/analytics-processing-pipeline/README.md

 - Taxi Trip data (lastest version)

+## Update Policy

+- According to TLC (Taxi Limousine Commisson), taxi-data is provided in different domains and forms.

+- TLC is the company that control and operate taxi industry in New York.

+- View more details in [this](https://www.nyc.gov/site/tlc/index.page)

 ## Future Development

 - Build a machine learning model on Google Colab to perform time series forecasting.